 Specialist Dr. Tuğba Korkmaz offers a personalized approach in the evaluation of nervous system diseases, especially headache and migraine, in the field of neurology.
 Considering that headache may not only be a symptom, but also a reflection of the underlying systemic balance, patients are evaluated with a holistic perspective.

-Which doctor should be consulted for headache?
+Which doctor should I see for a headache?

-Does migraine show on MRI?
+Does migraine show up on an MRI?

 Is it right to use painkillers every day?